Unitech/pm2/ADVANCED_README.md

 ## JSON app declaration

-PM2 empowers your process management workflow, by allowing you to fine-tune the behavior, options, environment variables, logs files... of each process you need to manage via JSON configuration.
+PM2 empowers your process management workflow, by allowing you to fine-tune the behavior, options, environment variables, logs files... of each process you need to manage via JSON/JSON5/JS configuration.

 It's particularly usefull for micro service based applications.